 - While the timer is running, the only thing I do is write.
 I don’t worry about what I’m writing, I have my plot points on the post-it next to me so I know what needs to happen, and the writing itself can be fixed up in edits later on.
 No checking emails or social media, no answering the phone.
 YOU ARE WORKING!
 You are currently unavailable and in an appointment.
 That is how I view my writing sessions.
 If you were serving a customer in a shop would you stop halfway through their purchase and say ‘hang on, I just want to check this Facebook notification’?
 No. Treat writing like any other job.
 You can check your messages when the timer is up.

 Following this method, I can usually write between 1200-1500 words an hour, sometimes up to 1800.
 So if my word goal is 3000 words a day, this would only take two hours.

 - After I’ve written for the day, I usually jot down the date and how many words I wrote that day on a scrap of paper stuck to my wall with blue-tak.
 When I finish my book I can see how many productive days I had and how long it took to write the book, which makes it easier to plan for upcoming deadlines.
 When first starting with this, you can also choose to note down how many hours you wrote for each day so you can work out your average words-per-hour.
 If you have a competitive streak like me, you’ll want to up your game and beat your personal best. ;)

-*Note: Here’s a little secret that has had a BIG impact on how fast I write: I don’t write on a computer!
-I write on a nifty little device called an Alphasmart NEO2, or NEO for short.
+*Note: Here’s a little secret that has had a BIG impact on how fast I write: I don’t always write on a computer!
+I share my writing between my Macbook Air, and a nifty little device called an Alphasmart NEO2, or NEO for short.

 It’s a lightweight portable word processor that runs on AA batteries (which means no charging or running out of battery while out and about – it took over two years before I had to change my NEO’s batteries!).